livecomsjournal/journal_information/website_text/for_authors.md

 We understand that in the evolving lifetime of such a perpetual article, there may be changes in authorship.
-A general principle of LiveCoMS LiveCoMS is that participants (new authors, people providing feedback) should recieve credit for their contributions.
+A general principle of LiveCoMS LiveCoMS is that participants (new authors, people providing feedback) should receive credit for their contributions.
 A complete description of LiveCoMS policies for publication credit can be found in [the guide for writing an article for LiveCoMS](https://github.com/livecomsjournal/journal_information/manuscript_process.md)).